 The afternoon is time to rest.
 Read a book, take a dip in the pool or have a siesta.
 Refuel with afternoon tea before heading out on to the lake, where you can sip a G&T onboard our boat.
 Round off the perfect day with drinks around the campfire and a leisurely dinner.

 Eight stylish and spacious tents, including one family tent, are tucked away in the trees for maximum privacy.
 The canvas, bamboo and stone wall-ed tents with stretched-canvas roofs blend into their natural surroundings.
 The en suite bathrooms have indoor and outdoor showers.
 The evening-breeze cooling systems above the beds keep temperatures comfortable during the hottest times of the year.

-The Selous is a different type of environment to the grassy plains of northern Tanzania.
+Nyerere is a different type of environment to the grassy plains of northern Tanzania.
 This is a marshy landscape of palm trees, lakes and rivers and is home to elephants, buffalos, lions, hippos, leopards and one of the largest populations of wild dogs on the planet.
 Plus, bird enthusiasts can try and spot the more than 400 recorded bird species, including a good number of Pel’s fishing owls, in the region.
 Despite the excellent game, there are far fewer visitors here than in the Serengeti, making the safari experience feel much more exclusive.

 We warmly welcome families with children over 5 at Roho ya Selous.
 The ease of access makes the reserve a fuss-free destination.
 We have a family tent with an enclosed en suite children’s room, ideal for younger kids, and a range of activities to keep the whole family entertained.
 Please note that guests must be 16 years old to join our walking safaris, but there is no age limit for game drives or boat safaris.
 Please ask your agent about the option of hiring a private vehicle for your family safari.